 Klimt became a huge admirer of Makart, and particularly his technique, which employed dramatic effects of light and an evident love for theatricality and pageantry.
 At one point, while still a student, Klimt reportedly bribed one of Makart's servants to let him into the painter's studio so that Klimt might study the latest works in progress.

 Klimt and Matsch soon became artists in high demand among the city's cultural elite, including prominent architects, society figures, and public officials.
 As early as 1880, Klimt and Matsch were recommended by their painting professor, Ferdinand Laufberger, to undertake a four-painting commission on behalf of a Viennese architectural firm specializing in theater design.
 In 1888, the Vienna City Council commissioned each artist to create a painting as a historical record of the city's old Burgtheater, which was slated for demolition.
 (Meanwhile, the new Burgtheater had already been constructed inside Vienna's Ringstrasse; Klimt and Matsch would soon be asked to decorate this theater as well.)
-Klimt's painting,(1888-89), employed a unique perspective by painting the auditorium from the vantage point of the stage rather than the auditorium itself.
+Klimt's painting, The Auditorium of the Old Burgtheater (1888-89), employed a unique perspective by painting the auditorium from the vantage point of the stage rather than the auditorium itself.

 By the end of 1892, both Ernst junior and senior had died, the former quite suddenly from a bout of pericarditis.
 These deaths profoundly affected Klimt, who was now left financially responsible for his mother, sisters, brother's widow, and their infant daughter.
 Ernst's widow, Helene Floge, and her middle class family, had homes in both the city and country, where Klimt became a frequent guest.
-During these visits, Klimt began an intimate friendship with Helene's sister,, which would last for the remainder of his life.
+During these visits, Klimt began an intimate friendship with Helene's sister, Emilie Floge, which would last for the remainder of his life.

 Klimt's pace of work slowed following the deaths of his brother and father.
 The artist also began questioning the conventions of academic painting, which resulted in a rift between Klimt and his long-time partner Matsch.
 In 1893, the Artistic Advisory Committee of the Ministry of Education approached Matsch for a commission to decorate the ceiling of the newly built Great Hall of the University of Vienna.
 Klimt did eventually join the project (whether at the request of Matsch or the Ministry), but this collaboration would be the last between the two men.
-In the end, Klimt produced some thirty-nine ceiling paintings for the Great Hall, including(1900-07), Philosophy (1899-1907), and Jurisprudence (1897-98), all of which employed a highly decorative symbolism, marking a significant turn in Klimt's attitude toward painting and art in general.
+In the end, Klimt produced some thirty-nine ceiling paintings for the Great Hall, including Medicine (1900-07), Philosophy (1899-1907), and Jurisprudence (1897-98), all of which employed a highly decorative symbolism, marking a significant turn in Klimt's attitude toward painting and art in general.
 All three paintings were destroyed in 1945 by retreating German forces.

 The initial Secession exhibitions received wide acclaim from the public, and they elicited surprisingly little controversy, given that the Viennese had little to no exposure to modern art.
 In 1902 the Secessionists held their 14th Vienna Exhibition, a celebration of the composer Ludwig von Beethoven.
 For this exhibition Klimt painted his famous Beethoven Frieze (1902), a massive and complex work that, paradoxically, made no explicit reference to any of Beethoven's compositions.
 Instead, it was seen as a complex, lyrical, and highly ornate allegory of the artist as God.

 Klimt produced some of his most celebrated paintings during his time with the Secession, which lasted until 1908.
-These works include the portraits Judith I (1901) and(c.1907), Field of Poppies (1907), and (1907-08), all of which comprised the artist's so-called "Golden Phase."
+These works include the portraits Judith I (1901) and Adele Bloch-Bauer I (c.1907), Field of Poppies (1907), and The Kiss (1907-08), all of which comprised the artist's so-called "Golden Phase."
 Klimt's personal style, which richly combined elements of both the pre-modern and modern eras, had fully matured by this time.
 His use of gold and silver leaf recalled Byzantine mosaics; his application of repeated coils and whorls suggested both abstraction and Mycenaean ornamentation; and his portraits of women - such as Expectation (1905-09) - often combined a modern sensuality with the motifs of Oriental art and Japanese "pillar prints," of which Klimt was a devout collector.

 Late Period and Death

 In the last decade or so of his life, Klimt divided much of his time between his studio and garden in Heitzing, and the country home of the Floge family, where he and Emilie spent many days together.
 Although there was unquestionably a romantic bond between them, it is widely believed the two never gave in to physical desire.
-During these summers Klimt produced many of his stunning, yet largely underappreciated plein air landscape paintings, such as(1909-10), often from the vantage point of a row boat or an open field.
+During these summers Klimt produced many of his stunning, yet largely underappreciated plein air landscape paintings, such as The Park (1909-10), often from the vantage point of a row boat or an open field.
 In addition to being a devoted family man, Klimt had two loves: painting and women, and his appetite for both was seemingly insatiable.

 While Klimt did not alter his subject matter during his final years, his painterly style did undergo significant changes.
 Largely doing away with the use of gold and silver leaf, and ornamentation in general, the artist began using subtle mixtures of color, such as lilac, coral, salmon and yellow.
 Klimt also produced a staggering number of drawings and studies during this time, the majority of which were of female nudes, some so erotic that to this day they are seldom exhibited.